 You will probably have to avoid sports for the first 24 hours (at least).
 But with time, you can resume your normal activities.
 Your orthodontist will talk to you about special precautions you can take – mouthguards, for instance.
 If you do have an accident that involves your face, check your mouth and appliances straightaway.
 If the teeth are loosened or something looks damaged, book an appointment immediately and treat any discomfort with an over-the-counter painkiller or even an ice pack.

 It’s entirely possible that a wire or band may come loose just after your braces have been inserted.
 Don’t be alarmed.
 It happens.
 If a wire is protruding and irritating you, use the back of a spoon or even an eraser to gently push it back under the arch wire.
 If the irritation continues, wet some cotton wool and place it on the offending wire – and then telephone your optometrist.

 You should also call your optometrist if you feel severe pain.
 It’s true that the first 24 hours are the most uncomfortable and some amount of pain is to be expected.
 But too much is a sign that you need to call your optometrist immediately.
-(Have you got one in your neighborhood?
-No?
-We can help if you click here.)

 The day you get braces will be one of the biggest days of your life.
 And it’s entirely possible that the 24 hours which follow will be one of the worst days of your life.
 But the truth is, any discomfort, embarrassment and pain you feel is temporary.
 And it will all seem oh so worth it on that other big day of your life: the day your braces come off.